 3. Optimize images for social media

-You can utilize Yoast SEO plugin, which allows you to adjust settings so that your images will display properly on social media pages without having to be manually adjusted every time.
+You can utilize Yoast SEO plugin to properly size your images for social media pages in WordPress.
+This plugin allows you to adjust settings so that your images will display properly on social media pages without having to be manually adjusted every time.

-Google badges can be seen in the Google app, using Android devices, and during regular mobile web searches.
-Google image badges help people find what they’re looking for and can be applied to recipes, products, and videos.
-By adding structured data for your images displayed on the page is another way to earn badges.
+Google badges can be seen in the Google app, using Android devices and during regular mobile web searches.
+Google image badges help people find what they’re looking for and can be applied to recipes, products and videos.
+By adding structured data for your images displayed in page is another way to earn badges.
 GIFs receive badges automatically.

-Images that have a badge can be clicked on to see further information, such as pricing, product information, and availability.
-For example, if you assign a badge to a food recipe, some of the displayed data include the number of servings that can be made, cooking time, and the ingredients needed.
+Images that have a badge can be clicked on to see further information, such as pricing, product information and availability.
+Badges can also be assigned to recipes.
+Some of the data that can be viewed includes the number of servings that can be made, cooking time and the ingredients needed.

 5. Don’t put text into images